Australian Democrats: 1993–1997: Cheryl Kernot

-The party's parliamentary influence was weakened in 1996 after the Howard Government was elected, and a Labor senator, Mal Colston, resigned from the Labor Party.
+The party's parliamentary influence was weakened in 1996 after the Howard government was elected, and a Labor senator, Mal Colston, resigned from the Labor Party.
 Since the Democrats now shared the parliamentary balance of power with two Independent senators, the Coalition government was able on occasion to pass legislation by negotiating with Colston and Brian Harradine.

 In October 1997, party leader Cheryl Kernot resigned, announcing that she would be joining the Australian Labor Party.
 (Five years later it was revealed that she had been in a sexual relationship with Labor deputy leader Gareth Evans).
 Kernot resigned from the Senate and was replaced by Andrew Bartlett, while deputy Meg Lees became the new party leader.

 1997–2004: Meg Lees, Natasha Stott Despoja and Andrew Bartlett

 Under Lees' leadership, in the 1998 federal election, the Democrats' candidate John Schumann came within 2 per cent of taking Liberal Foreign Minister Alexander Downer's seat of Mayo in the Adelaide Hills under Australia's preferential voting system.
 The party's representation increased to nine senators, and they regained the balance of power, holding it until the Coalition gained a Senate majority at the 2004 election.

 Internal conflict and leadership tensions from 2000 to 2002, blamed on the party's support for the Government's Goods and Services Tax, was damaging to the Democrats.
 Opposed by the Labor Party, the Australian Greens and independent Senator Harradine, the tax required Democrat support to pass.
 In an election fought on tax, the Democrats publicly stated that they liked neither the Liberal's nor the Labor's tax packages, but pledged to work with whichever party was elected to make theirs better.
 They campaigned with the slogan "No Goods and Services Tax on Food".

 In 1999, after negotiations with Prime Minister Howard, Meg Lees, Andrew Murray and the party room senators agreed to support the A New Tax System legislation with exemptions from goods and services tax for most food and some medicines, as well as many environmental and social concessions.
 Five Australian Democrats senators voted in favour.
-However, two dissident senators on the party's left, Natasha Stott Despoja and Andrew Bartlett, voted against the goods and services tax.
+However, two dissident senators on the party's left, Natasha Stott Despoja and Andrew Bartlett, voted against the GST.